Moving Expense Deductions

 78 Week Test for the Self-Employed and Partners

-If the employee becomes self-employed, then the 78 week test must be satisfied, but the time spent as an employee is counted toward the 78 weeks.
-However, if you self-employed person the Cubs employee, then the taxpayer must work the full 39 weeks as an employee, and if it is not done within the 1st 12 months, then the 78 week test must still be satisfied.
+If the employee becomes self-employed, then the 78-week test must be satisfied, but the time spent as an employee is counted toward the 78 weeks.
+However, if a self-employed person becomes an employee, then the taxpayer must work the full 39 weeks as an employee, and if it is not done within the 1st 12 months, then the 78-week test must still be satisfied.

 Joint filers can deduct moving expenses if either spouse satisfies the time test.